-- (c) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (d) For the purposes of this Article, the number of days vacation shall be considered working days. - (e) Employees may request pursuant to Article 13.06 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (f) Prior to the employer posting the vacation planner the employer will meet with the Union to discuss the vacation scheduling. - 13.09 For the purpose of calculating eligibility, the vacation year shall be from January 1 of any year to December 31 of that year. - 13.10 Employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days vacation in advance of their entitlement date if requested and at the Employer's discretion.
+- The parties agree that the proper operation of the Home will be considered at all times. - (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) For the purposes of this Article, the number of day's vacation shall be considered working days. - (d) Employees who are on vacation shall not be called into work unless the employee has indicated that she is willing to work during this period of time prior to leaving on vacation. - (e) Prior to leaving on vacation employees shall be advised as to the date and time on which to report to work following vacation. - 13.09 For the purpose of calculating eligibility, the vacation year shall be from January 1st of any year to December 31st of that year. - 13.10 (a) Vacations are not cumulative from year to year and all vacations must be taken by December 15th following the December 31st cut-off date.
+Employees may not waive a vacation and draw double pay. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in the request to the Employer the purpose for which she is seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days vacation in advance of their entitlement date if requested and at the Employer's discretion. - 13.11 The Employer agrees that employees may take their accumulated vacation entitlement in advance of the December 31st cut-off date provided that her previous year's vacation entitlement has already been taken.
+Such advancement of vacation shall be subject to the efficient operations of the nursing home and shall not conflict with any other employee's normal vacation period.
+Any overpayment of advance vacation may be recovered by the Employer. - 13.12 Upon request, the Employer will provide each employee in the bargaining unit with the number of vacation day's entitlement at the commencement of the vacation year.